mediamicroservices/mm/README.md

 this varible holds regular expressions that are queried when makepodcast is run, in order to determine if a file qualifies for podcast creation.
 If you want all of your files to qualify for podcast creation, enter a "." which matches (almost) any character.
 Learn more about [regex](https://en.wikipedia.org/wiki/Regular_expression).

 **11. DVDLABELPREFIX**
 this variable is for adding a set prefix to the filename for DVDs in makedvd.
-You may leave this variable blank if you do not want to have a prefix uniformly assigned. #is this right?
+You may leave this variable blank if you do not want to have a prefix uniformly assigned.

 **12. OMNEONIP**
 this variable sets the IP address for delivery of files to the omneon server in uploadomneon and ingestfile. this variable can be set to the IP address of any server that you'd like to have the broadcast copy of your files delivered to.